This collection of Easter bread recipes is filled with breads families look forward to baking each spring.

 You’ll find versions made with enriched dough, lightly sweet dough, or simple yeast dough, all designed to be shared and enjoyed together.

-On this page, you’ll find traditional Easter breads, easy versions for beginners, and bread machine recipes for busy schedules.
+On this page, you’ll find Easter breads, easy versions for beginners, and bread machine recipes for busy schedules.

 What Do the Eggs in Easter Bread Mean?